stachwk/fstest/README.md

 - `16`: Device on which the filesystem is mounted is set to read-only.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms of the GNU General Public License v3.0.

 ## Contributing
 Contributions are welcome.
 Please feel free to fork the repository and submit pull requests.